ArnavRastogii/task-manager/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 💬 Support

-For support, email support@teamtaskmanager.com or open an issue in the repository.

----

 **Made with ❤️ by the Team Task Manager Team**